-When the setting is considering suspending or permanently excluding a learner where additional vulnerability is identified it is important that the learner's welfare is a paramount consideration.
-The head teacher will consider their legal duty of care when sending a learner home.
+When the setting is considering suspending or permanently excluding a child where an additional vulnerability is identified it is important that the child's welfare is a paramount consideration.
+The Head Teacher will consider their legal duty of care when sending a learner home.